 Tourists from all over the world are attracted by the great adventure of the Classic Inca Trail to Machu Picchu, adventurous travelers who come to explore the fantastic nature, the beauty of the landscape, and the archaeological sites that surround the Inca Trail, known as the most famous trekking in South America.
 This one day Inca Trail to Machu Picchu is ideal for those who come full of energy to take a hike to Machu Picchu.

-For those who want to get to Machu Picchu on foot, avoiding crowds on trains and buses, this is the perfect choice.
-You will get off the train half an hour before arriving at Aguas Calientes (the station for Machu Picchu) and from here you will walk to the famous archaeological site.
+For those who want to get to Machu Picchu on foot, avoiding crowds on trains and buses, this is a perfect choice.
+You will get off the train for half an hour before arriving at Aguas Calientes (the station for Machu Picchu) and from here you will walk to the famous archaeological site.
 Most of the walk is up and with a good amount of precipices.
-On the way you will visit Wiñay Wayna, an exceptional Inca site which can only be reached on foot.
-Upon reaching Machu Picchu, you will explore the ruins and then you will be transferred to your hotel for the night.
+On the way, you will visit Wiñay Wayna, an exceptional Inca site that can only be reached on foot.
+Upon reaching Machu Picchu, you will explore the ruins, and then you will be transferred to your hotel for the night.
 The total distance you will cover during your trek today is approximately 12 kilometers (7.5 miles), which is equivalent to approximately 5 hours of walking

 05:00 Cusco, driver to Ollantaytambo train station